dotnet/csharplang/proposals/csharp-7.2/readonly-ref.md

 ## `in` extensions and generics.
 The purpose of `ref` extension methods is to mutate the receiver directly or by invoking mutating members.
 Therefore `ref this T` extensions are allowed as long as `T` is constrained to be a struct.

 On the other hand `in` extension methods exist specifically to reduce implicit copying.
 However any use of an `in T` parameter will have to be done through an interface member.
 Since all interface members are considered mutating, any such use would require a copy. - Instead of reducing copying, the effect would be the opposite.
-Therefore `in this T` are not allowed when `T` is a generic type parameter regardless of constraints.
+Therefore `in this T` is not allowed when `T` is a generic type parameter regardless of constraints.

 ## Valid kinds of extension methods (recap):
 The following forms of `this` declaration in an extension method are now allowed: